05:22:09:12 Off

-05:22:09:12 Off is the seventh studio album by industrial/EBM group Front 242 released by Sony on 2 November 1993.
+05:22:09:12 Off is the seventh studio album by Belgian industrial/EBM group Front 242, released by Sony on 2 November 1993.
 The album peaked at #27 on the CMJ Radio Top 150.

 The album's title is a simple substitution cipher for the word "evil"; where each letter is represented by its equivalent numerical position in the alphabet.
-The album was unusual in that it primarily features a female voice, that of Christine "99" Kowalski, on vocals, with Jean-Luc De Meyer only appearing on a few tracks.
+The recording features members of a New York City-based band called Spill after an attempt to record the act in Belgium failed to materialize.
+Kristin "99" Kowalski of Spill was the only woman to record lead vocals for Front 242, and some vocal contributions are also provided by Spill's Eran Westwood.
+The band's long-time vocalist, Jean-Luc De Meyer, only appears on a remix of the song Melt.

 Reception

 The album has received a mostly favorable reception from critics.